 What truly stuns me, is that those voices we deem beautiful when we listen to reciting the Qur’an, or calling for prayers, are actually extremely hoarse and gruff when they speak normally.
 What happens to their voices when they recite the Qur’an, is something that only specialists and physicians maybe able to explain.
 Personally, I refer this back to the sensational music immersed in the words.
 Immerse some feelings in your voice as you speak, and it will surely sound a lot better.

-This is a complete version of the Adhan performed by an UAE sheikh, if you would like to try listening to it:
+This is a complete version of the Adhan performed by an UAE sheikh.

 Written by: Ehab Shawky